spurtcommerce/spurtcommerce/README.md

 ## ❯  🚀 Easy to Deploy Spurtcommerce API on your server

 This is the official repository of Spurtcommerce.
-Using these Build , you can easily deploy Spurtcommerce Multi-Vendor Marketplace in your local server.
+Using these Build, you can easily deploy Spurtcommerce Multi-Vendor Marketplace in your local server.

 ### Step 1:
 Navigate to the cloned repository directory “multivendor-marketplace” in the terminal and locate the "api" folder